Educationalmoose/CMSC-495-Capstone-Project/README.md

         source venv/bin/activate

     Now you should see a (venv) at the beginning of your terminal line.
-If you don't then make sure that you did these commands using command prompt and not powershell

 5) Install the libraries using the command: